Rea2/Lab-s-tasks/README.md

-# Lab-s-tasks
+# Lab_Single_Tasks
-task from EPAM lab
+The repo contains solution of tasks out from labaratory program for JAVA Test Automation Students.